 Asking employees to opt out

-Alternatively, you can ask employees to opt out during a set consultation period, which needs to be a minimum of six weeks.
+Alternatively, you can ask employees to opt out during a set consultation period (no legal minimum but we recommend at least a few weeks to give people the chance to understand the process).
 You will need to notify your employees about the consultation, give them the relevant information about salary exchange, provide a means to opt out and collect and store their responses.
 You will also need to collect some other paperwork to prove you have carried out the switch in a compliant way.
 Whilst you can do this manually, working with a third party like Maji can again make this quicker and easier to accomplish.

 When new employees join your company, you can either have them choose to opt into salary exchange once you’ve added them to the company pension, or you can give them the choice to opt out.
 As before, you will need to provide information, give them adequate notice and collect and store their response.